MacBook Pro: Touch Bar (2016–2021)

 The MacBook Pro (2016) was criticized for needing hubs or dongles (shown) for USB-A or SD card connections.

-Apple unveiled Touch Bar 13-inch and 15-inch MacBook Pro models during a press event at their headquarters on October 27, 2016.
-All models, except for the baseline 13-inch model, featured the Touch Bar, a new multi-touch-enabled OLED strip built into the top of the keyboard in place of the function keys.
+Apple unveiled Touch Bar 13 and 15 inch MacBook Pro models during a press event at their headquarters on October 27, 2016.
+All models, except for the baseline 13 in model, featured the Touch Bar, a new multi-touch-enabled OLED strip built into the top of the keyboard in place of the function keys.
 The Touch Bar is abutted on its right by a sapphire-glass button that doubles as a Touch ID sensor and a power button.
 The models also introduced a "second-generation" butterfly-mechanism keyboard whose keys have more travel than the first iteration in the Retina MacBook.
-The 13-inch model has a trackpad that is 46% larger than its predecessor while the 15-inch model has a trackpad twice as large as the Retina models.
+The 13 in model has a trackpad that is 46% larger than its predecessor while the 15 in model has a trackpad twice as large as the Retina models.

 All ports have been replaced with either two or four combination Thunderbolt 3 ports that support USB-C 3.1 Gen 2 and dual DisplayPort 1.2 signals, any of which can be used for charging.
 The MacBook Pro is incompatible with some older Thunderbolt 3-certified peripherals, including Intel's own reference design for Thunderbolt 3 devices.
 Furthermore, macOS on MacBook Pro blacklists (prevents from working) certain classes of Thunderbolt 3-compatible devices.
 Support for Thunderbolt 3 external graphics processing units (eGPU) was added in macOS High Sierra 10.13.4.
 Devices using HDMI, previous-generation Thunderbolt, and USB need an adapter to connect to the MacBook Pro.
 The models come with a 3.5 mm headphone jack; the TOSLINK functionality of previous MacBook Pro models has been removed.